eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/arf.md

 ## 4 European Digital Identity Wallet Ecosystem

-This chapter describes the EUDI Wallet ecosystem as it is foreseen in the Commission's legislative proposal.
+This Chapter describes the EUDI Wallet ecosystem as it is foreseen in the Commission's legislative proposal.

 ### 4.1 Roles in the Ecosystem